rajeshwarpatlolla/fullstack-webstuff/README.md

 - [Ample SDK](http://www.amplesdk.com/)
 - [Dojo Toolkit](http://dojotoolkit.org/) - Dojo saves you time and scales with your development process, using web standards as its platform.
 - [Echo](http://echo.nextapp.com/site/) - An open-source framework for developing rich web applications.
-- [Kendo UI](http://www.telerik.com/kendo-ui) - Everything for building web and mobile apps with HTML5 and JavaScript.
 - [Vanilla JS](http://vanilla-js.com/) - A fast, lightweight, cross-platform framework for building incredible, powerful JS applications.
 - [Cappuccino](http://www.cappuccino-project.org/) -  A framework which makes it easy to create advanced web apps.